 - Revenue and expenditure account codes that have been developed by school districts for their internal use must be linked (crosswalked) to the appropriate 17-digit UFARS codes.
 In some cases, the internal district code bears little resemblance to the UFARS code.
 The underlying UFARS codes, not the district codes, are used for automated reporting to the state. - 2.
-Audit procedures should be developed to ensure that revenues and expenditures have been recorded in the proper UFARS codes. - A. Such procedures must include tests of controls as described in Statement on Auditing Standard 55 - "Consideration of the Internal Control Structure in a Financial Statement Audit."
-Sampling may be used to determine the reasonableness of recorded UFARS amounts and classifications based on an examination of source documentation. - B. Such audit procedures may include the following: - S Verify appropriate UFARS coding as part of a test of transactions (individual revenue and expenditure transactions). - S Test linkage (crosswalk) of internal use account codes to the appropriate 17-digit UFARS codes.
+Audit procedures should be developed to ensure that revenues and expenditures have been recorded in the proper UFARS codes. - A. Such procedures must include tests of controls as described in Statements on Auditing Standards 55, 78, and 94 on the consideration of internal control in a financial statement audit.
+Sampling may be used to determine the reasonableness of recorded UFARS amounts and classifications based on an examination of source documentation. - B. Such audit procedures may include the following: - Verify appropriate UFARS coding as part of a test of transactions (individual revenue and expenditure transactions). - Test linkage (crosswalk) of internal use account codes to the appropriate 17-digit UFARS codes. - Obtain "UFARS Chapter 10 Edit Report" and review for exceptions.

-- S Obtain "UFARS Chapter 10 Edit Report" and review for exceptions. - S Verify appropriate UFARS coding as part of testing of revenue and expenditure account totals for the year. - S Other tests that are considered necessary.
+- Verify appropriate UFARS coding as part of testing of revenue and expenditure account totals for the year. - Other tests that are considered necessary.